khmarbaise/multienv-maven-plugin/README.md

 less simple and we assume having only a single module build which produces a single `war` file as result.

-To use the Configuration Maven Plugin you can simple create the following structure in your module:
+To use the MultiEnv Maven Plugin you can simple create the following structure in your module:

      src